-Teaching for Change is honored to be working with D.C.
-Public Schools, Prince George’s County Schools, and the authors of The Beat!
-Go-Go Music from Washington, D.C. to develop lessons and share teaching ideas for infusing the history and music of go-go in middle and high school social studies, language arts, math, music, and/or D.C. history classes.
+Teaching for Change is honored to work with D.C. area schools and the authors of The Beat!
+Go-Go Music from Washington, D.C. to develop lessons on the rich and unique history and music of go-go and to bring renowned go-go performers into D.C. area schools.

 Teach the Beat: Go-Go Goes to School is designed to ensure that students learn the history and the various stylistic elements related to the go-go music genre, drawing on the vast array of performers in D.C., scholars, and the experience of teachers who grew up with go-go.